 The Role of a Notaire

-In France, a Notaire handles most of the conveyancing tasks commonly carried out by a solicitor in the UK.
-These include local searches and the preparation of the compromis de vente, as well as the exchange of contracts.
+In France, a Notaire handles most of the conveyancing tasks that a UK solicitor would.
+These include local searches and the preparation of the compromis de vente, and the exchange of contracts.
 He will also collect any taxes due.
-The Notaire acts on behalf of both seller and purchaser, but it is the buyer who pays the legal fees.
-Ask your agent if they work with an English-speaking notary.

 Inheritance & Succession Laws